 - Grow without Growing Pains: Add people during your busy season or test new marketing channels without hiring and firing.
 Agencies adjust their services as your needs ebb and flow.

-Sure, all that sounds great in theory.
+Sure, all that sounds wonderful in theory.
 But agencies have their drawbacks, too, and it’s helpful to know potential pitfalls before settling on your choice.

 The Potential Downsides of Agency Partnerships